Definitely-Not-Reptilian/definitely-not-reptilian-games/content/drawn-to-evil-rules.md

 Below are some principles to follow as a Game Master,

 - Set the scene, it's often good to give the players a direct hook such as a call to arms, or even put them right into the aftermath of the Evil's latest attack.
+- Ensure the players are given a clear path to discovering the Evil's weakness.
+If they never learn it, then the ending can be unsatisfying.
 - Remember to ask the players "What do you do?"
+- There is no turn order, but you should try to make sure everyone is being included in the action regularly.
+It is more fun that way, and if a player never does checks, they lose the ability to upgrade and never get some of their abilites on the tableau.
+- This game is meant to play more like a narritive story than a numeric RPG.
+Nothing has hitpoints or stats to beat.
+If you feel a creature has been hurt enough then it is dead.
+- Don't think about it as the players vs the NPCs.
+Thank about the game as the players vs the entire world.
+- If a player asks to do something very hard, instead of asking them to complete a difficult check tell them no. Maybe hint at them to break the task up into more managable sub tasks.

 #### Step 7 Twist
 When the players have confronted the evil, and it looks like they will succeed it is time for a twist.
 The Evil should have one last trick up their sleeve that throws everything into peril.
 You may have an idea of this strategy when creating the Evil or it may appear naturally as a matter of circumstances.
 The best twists are foreshadowed early within the play session.